lucyjanetetlow/cdcssg.github.io/information/signposts/treatment.md

 group: information
 ---

-The syndrome cannot be cured, however many patients will be referred to and require a variety of different therapies and specialties as they develop.
-The following sections will provide some information regarding each therapy.
-More detailed information is available on the website.
+The syndrome cannot be cured, though children and adults with CdCS will be able to get a variety of different therapies as they grow up.
+The [therapies](/information/therapies/therapies.html) section gives some information on the most common ones.

-###Contacting your GP
+### Contacting your GP

-It would make your visits easier if you made your position clear to your primary care provider i.e. GP surgery.
-It would be sensible if you could be assigned a regular GP who would know your child and their needs.
-Providing them with this route map would remind them.
-It is also recommended that the ‘carers’ make themselves known to the practice as this has added considerations to their needs.
+It may make GP visits easier if you make your situation clear to your surgery, and see a regular GP who could get to know your child and their needs.
+Providing them with this information (which you can [download](/downloads/cdcs_route_map.pdf)) may help.

+You should also let you GP know if you are a carer for a person with CdCS, as this will affect your own needs.